-Aspiration's mission is to connect nonprofit organizations, foundations and activists with software solutions and technology skills that help them better carry out their missions.
+Aspiration's mission is to connect nonprofit organizations, foundations and activists with technology solutions and data skills that help them better carry out their missions.
 We want those working for social justice to be able to find and use the best software available, so that they maximize their effectiveness and impact and, in turn, change the world.

 In order to achieve our vision, we pursue the following activities:

 - We offer free and paid capacity building services to help organizations "stay healthy" with technology, build technology skills and capacity, and follow strategic, sustainable paths to effective technology utilization;

 - We provide strategic services and support to all stakeholders in civil society and human rights technology ecosystems, including free and open technology and data projects, philanthropic and institutional funders, and nonprofit and NGO technology decision makers;

 - We design and facilitate unique and collaborative nonprofit technology convenings, to date almost 700 in over 50 countries over the past 17 years;

 - We run the San Francisco Nonprofit Technology Center, a co-working space in the heart of San Francisco's Mission District that provides a range of free technology trainings, meeting space and community support.

 We are unique in that we work to "facilitate the supply chain" of nonprofit technology, striving to achieve shared language and shared understanding around technology and related dynamics across the full range of stakeholders: